gilbertlucas46/gilbert/src/posts/2020-02-27-top-10-side-project-ideas-for-software-engineers.md

 This project also has an opportunity to try to create a basic machine learning model.
 You can create a quiz of sorts that tries to figure out what the best gift is and then, based on if people click the gift or not, can drive the model to learn based on the response rate.

-Skills:APIs, database, general programming, and app development.
+**Skills:** APIs, database, general programming, and app development.

 ### 5. A site for bartering and trading